-First of all, you need to consider the risks your business faces.
-This doesn’t necessarily mean undertaking a protracted risk assessment; just focusing on the basics is enough to get you started.
+First, you need to consider the risks your business faces.
+This doesn’t necessarily mean undertaking a complicated risk assessment; just focusing on the basics is enough.

 Think about: what you do, where you do it, who you do it with and what you use to do it.